paperless-ngx/paperless-ngx/docs/setup.rst

         This will launch the container and initialize the PostgreSQL database.

-    b)  Without docker, open a shell in your virtual environment, switch to the ``src`` directory and create the database schema:
+    b)  Without docker, remember to activate any virtual environment, switch to the ``src`` directory and create the database schema:

         .. code:: shell-session

-            $ cd /path/to/paperless
-            $ pipenv shell
-            $ cd src
+            $ cd /path/to/paperless/src
             $ python3 manage.py migrate

         This will not copy any data yet.